Advanced

 If the timelapse plugin is not installed, HelixScreen detects this and offers a guided Install Wizard:

-- Navigate to Settings > Timelapse Setup
+- Navigate to Advanced > Timelapse Setup

 - Follow the on-screen instructions to install the plugin via SSH